AdityaBahl/DAA/README.md

 # DAA
-DAA Assignments
+DAA Assignments-->
-This Repository is of some of the questions from Design Analysis and Algorithm.
+This Repository is for some of the questions from Design Analysis and Algorithm.